 In support of our troops, the Zoo is proud to offer Active Duty military and veterans, and their immediate family/direct dependents a discount on admission (with valid military ID)*.

-*Active Military discounts are for daytime admission only; not valid during special events or evening fundraisers.
-Dependents may take advantage of the offer without their service member, though an adult must accompany minor dependents, and dependent ages 10 and over must present valid dependent I.D.
+*Active Duty Military discounts are for daytime admission only; not valid during special events, evening fundraisers, or on Thrifty Tuesdays.
+Dependents of Active Duty Military personnel may take advantage of the offer without their service member, though an adult must accompany minor dependents, and dependent ages 10 and over must present valid dependent I.D.

 Purchase a Zoo Membership Today!
 Memberships cover admission and rides for one full year!